-Yes, before you use your new NiMH batteries for the first time you need to charge them fully.
+A: Yes, before you use them for the first time, you need to charge your NiMH batteries fully.
 Please note that for new NiMH batteries, it is often necessary to cycle them at least three to five times or more before they reach peak performance and capacity.
 The first several times that you use your NiMH batteries you may find that they run down (discharge) quickly during use.
 Don’t worry, this is normal until the batteries actually structure internally.

 Q: Is there a difference in chargers. i.e, fast, slow, microprocessor controlled, etc?

 A: Yes, there are differences in the different chargers on the market today.
 If the charger was designed and sold in the past couple years and specifically says it is made to charge NiMH batteries you are probably okay.
 Most of the new chargers use a small computer chip to manage the charge and you should be getting at least 500 charges from your batteries.
 If not, buy a new charger.
 Some of the no name batteries sometimes have a short life.
 Fast chargers also tend to give shorter battery life of less than 500 charges.

 Q: How do dispose of old NiMH batteries?